Singapore Zoo is one of Asia’s best zoos and attracts almost 2 million visitors every year.

 Singapore Zoo tickets

-It gets you access to the Zoo for a day, and once inside, you can stay for as long as you want.
+Singapore Zoo ticket gets you access to the wildlife attraction for a day, and once inside, you can stay for as long as you want.

 With this Singapore Zoo ticket, you can attend all the animal shows – Splash Safari, Animal Friends, Elephant Presentation, and Rainforest Fights Back.

 This entry ticket also includes unlimited free guided tram rides.

-If you want to explore the Zoo quickly or you get tired, the unlimited Tram rides come in handy.
+If you want to explore the Zoo quickly or get tired, the unlimited Tram rides come in handy.

 Once you purchase these tickets, they get emailed to you.

 On the day of your visit, you can show tickets to Singapore’s Zoo on your smartphone and walk in.

 No need to take printouts.